 Not so long ago, Texas-style BBQ was impossible to find in NYC.
 Now, we’ve got an embarrassment of riches.
-Mighty Quinn’s, Morgan’s, Fette Sau, BrisketTown are all great, but the undisputed king of NYC cue is Hometown Bar-B-Que.
+Mighty Quinn’s, Morgan’s, Fette Sau, and BrisketTown are all great, but the undisputed king of NYC ’cue is Hometown Bar-B-Que.
 This sh*t would be hyped even if it was located in Texas.

 Hometown Bar-B-Que’s New York-bred pitmaster Bill Durney may not come from Texas, but he’s a student of its barbecue culture.
-Durney is serious about his craft, and has dedicated his life to soaking in as much BBQ knowledge as humanly possible and learned to smoke meats from some of the greats.
+Durney is serious about his craft.
+He has dedicated his life to soaking in as much BBQ knowledge as humanly possible and learned to smoke meats from some of the greats.
 And he’s now ushered in the first New York BBQ operation that truly nails the essence of Texas ’cue.

 First off, this is a Texas-sized restaurant.
 You could literally fit every other NYC BBQ restaurant inside of Hometown.
-The huge two barn dust hall is filled with big bars, televisions, American flags, and even a stage for live music.
+The huge two-barn dust hall is filled with big bars, televisions, American flags, and even a stage for live music.
 Quite a bit of a departure from the BBQ joints we’ve been trying to fit into studio apartments in this city.
 As for the food, there are three absolute must orders at Hometown.
 1) The gargantuan beef rib, which would give you a black eye if it hit you in the face.
 2) The moist brisket, which has some of the most incredible crusty bark we’ve ever tasted.
 And 3) The pork ribs, which are the best we’ve had in this city.

 Oh baby.
 This is what dreams are made of.
 Order the moist version, as the lean brisket is nothing to write home about.
 A Texas-style beef brisket with a caramelized crust (also known as the “bark”) that’s so sweet and delicious it’d make sense on top of ice cream.
-The meat explodes with flavor, and the “sticky” BBQ sauce is the perfect compliment, even though it’s not even necessary.
+The meat explodes with flavor, and the “sticky” BBQ sauce is the perfect complement, even though it’s not even necessary.

 Hometown’s pitmaster got schooled in pig ribs by Mike Mills of 17th Street Barbecue in Illinois, who knows a little something about the subject.
 The smoky flavor on Hometown’s pristine specimen has seeped deep into the moist flesh of the ribs, and the results are pretty damn impressive.
-They freestyle with the ribs too, and make a bunch of different varieties.
+They freestyle with the ribs, too, and make a bunch of different varieties.
 We love the Jerk style ribs pictured here.

-We liked this OK too, although it certainly didn’t stand out.
+We liked this OK, too, although it certainly didn’t stand out.
 You couldn’t taste much of either the jalapeño or the cheddar.

-ADDED BONUS, Hometown makes killer, Asian spiced chicken wings.
+ADDED BONUS, Hometown makes killer Asian-spiced chicken wings.
 You need these.
 Bad.